andreatonoli/progetto_ing_sw/README.md

 ### Prerequisites

-To run this project you need a jdk version 21 or above.
+To run this project you need JDK 21 or above.
-It's highly recommended to use a terminal which support UTF-8 encoding and ANSI escape sequences, for example the latest version of Windows Terminal.
+If you want to play with TUI, it's highly recommended to use a terminal which support UTF-8 encoding and ANSI escape sequences, for example the latest version of Windows Terminal.
 The recommended size for the console is 50x150.
-With regard to the GUI there are no specific requirements.
+To play with GUI there are no specific requirements.

 ### Server